Craig Bragg

-Craig Milton Bragg (born March 15, 1982) is a former American football wide receiver.
-He attended UCLA and Bellarmine College Preparatory in San Jose, California.
-Bragg graduated with the UCLA record for career receptions (since surpassed by Jordan Payton).
-He was drafted in the sixth round of the 2005 NFL Draft by the Green Bay Packers, only a few picks after fellow UCLA wideout Tab Perry was selected by the Cincinnati Bengals.
+Craig Milton Bragg (born March 15, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the UCLA Bruins, setting the school record for career receptions (since surpassed by Jordan Payton).
+He was selected in the sixth round of the 2005 NFL draft by the Green Bay Packers, only a few picks after fellow UCLA wideout Tab Perry was chosen by the Cincinnati Bengals.
 Ran a sub 4.3 40 and has been unofficially clocked faster.
 Bragg was also a member of the New York Jets and Chicago Bears.

 College career

-Bragg played wide receiver for UCLA from 2001–04, finishing as the school's career leader in receptions with 193 after breaking Kevin Jordan's previous mark of 179 set in 1995.
+After attending Bellarmine College Preparatory in San Jose, California, Bragg played wide receiver for UCLA from 2001 to 2004, finishing as the school's career leader in receptions with 193 after breaking Kevin Jordan's previous mark of 179 set in 1995.
 He is also second on the list for career receiving yards and punt returns.

 Professional career

 Green Bay Packers

 Bragg was selected by the Green Bay Packers in Round 6 of the 2005 NFL Draft.
 Bragg competed for a spot as a reserve receiver and kick returner for the Packers, but failed to make the regular season roster.
 He was signed to the Packers practice squad on September 5, 2005.
 Bragg was released from the practice squad on November 1, 2005.